stylextv/maple/.github/ISSUE_TEMPLATE/suggestion.md

 ---

 **Describe your suggestion**
-A clear and concise description of what should happen and what should be added to LYNX.
+A clear and concise description of what should happen and what should be added to Maple.

 **Customizability**
 If applicable, what settings/customizability should be offered to tweak the functionality of your suggestion.